-- 3.4.2 Any proposal presented must mention the number of the article of the Statutes or the Rules concerned, the deleted text, the added or modified text, as well as the motivation of the proposal.
-Proposals that do not respect this form will not be taken into account. - 3.4.3 The President of the FIE must send the agenda to all the Member Federations, with any necessary clarification annexed, at least one month before the Congress. - 3.4.4 At Congresses, for each point under discussion, the Member Federations, the Honorary Members and each member of the Executive Committee may express their opinion no more than twice, and for a maximum of three minutes on each occasion.
-This restriction does not apply to the presentation of commissions' reports, nor to the replies to questions addressed to any of the above persons, nor to the right to reply to an accusation.

-3.4.5 At the end of the discussion on each item of the agenda, the CEO or any other person given the responsibility will announce the precise text which will be voted upon.
+- 3.4.2 Any proposal presented relating to the Statutes or the Rules must mention the number of the article of the Statutes or the Rules concerned, the deleted text, the added or modified text, as well as the motivation of the proposal.
+Proposals that do not respect this form will not be taken into account. - 3.4.3 The President of the FIE must send the agenda to all the Member Federations, with any necessary clarification annexed, at least one month before the Congress. - 3.4.4 At Congresses, for each point under discussion each president of a Member Federation or his/her representative, each Member of honour and each member of the Executive Committee may express their opinion no more than twice, and for a maximum of two minutes on each occasion.
+In addition, members of commissions, councils and committees concerned with the particular point under discussion may express their opinion once through that body's president or his/her representative or with the agreement of that body's president.
+This restriction does not apply to the presentation of commissions' reports, nor to the replies to questions addressed from the podium to any of the above persons, nor to the right to reply to an accusation. - 3.4.5 At the end of the discussion on each item of the agenda, the CEO or any other person given the responsibility will announce the precise text which will be voted upon.